navya19j/4D-Segmentation/README.md

 # 4D Segmentation

-This repository contains the code for automatically segmenting and tracking endosomes in a $TYPE_OF_CELL cell using $TYPE_OF_IMAGING imaging.
+This repository contains the code for automated segmentation and tracking of endosomes in a living cells acquired using LLSM.

 TODO: check the correct wording on this